UNINETTSigma2/documentation/apps/namd.md

 TODO: insert table

-To load the default NAMD module, run:
+To load the default NAMD module, run in the terminal

-    $ module load NAMD
+    module load NAMD

 These pages show how to configure NAMD on each machine: